 In April 2023, we initiated our first pivotal trial, Advance-HTN, a randomized, double-blind, placebo-controlled Phase 2 clinical trial to evaluate the efficacy and safety of lorundrostat for the treatment of uHTN or rHTN, when used as an add-on therapy to a standardized background treatment of two or three antihypertensive medications in 261 adult subjects.
-Subjects who meet screening criteria will have their existing hypertension medications discontinued and start on a standard regimen of an ARB and a diuretic, if previously on two medications, or a standard regimen of ARB, diuretic and calcium channel blocker if previously on three to five medications.
-Subjects who remain hypertensive, despite the standardized regimen are then randomized into three cohorts and treated for twelve weeks: lorundrostat 50 mg QD, lorundrostat 50 mg QD, and an option to titrate to 100 mg QD at week four based on defined criteria or placebo.
-The primary endpoint of the trial will be change in 24-hour ambulatory systolic BP at week twelve from baseline for active cohorts versus placebo.
-Topline data from this trial is anticipated in the fourth quarter of 2024.
+Subjects who meet screening criteria will have their existing hypertension medications discontinued and start on a standard regimen of an angiotensin II receptor blocker (ARB) and a diuretic, if previously on two medications, or a standard regimen of ARB, diuretic and calcium channel blocker if previously on three to five medications.
+Subjects who remain hypertensive despite the standardized regimen are then randomized into three cohorts and treated for twelve weeks: lorundrostat 50 mg QD, lorundrostat 50 mg QD, and an option to titrate to 100 mg QD at week four based on defined criteria or placebo.
+In August 2024, we met with the U.S. Food and Drug Administration (FDA) and aligned on maintaining the primary endpoint for Advance-HTN as the change in 24-hour ambulatory systolic BP at week tweek tweek from baseline for active cohorts versus placebo.
+The Advance-HTN trial is approximately 90% enrolled, and topline data from this trial are anticipated in the first quarter of 2025.

 In December 2023, we initiated our second pivotal trial, Launch-HTN, a randomized, double-blind, placebo-controlled Phase 3 clinical trial to evaluate the efficacy and safety of lorundrostat for the treatment of uHTN or rHTN, when used as an add-on therapy to their existing, prescribed background treatment of two to five antihypertensive medications in up to approximately 1,000 adult subjects.
-Subjects are then randomized into three cohorts and treated for twelve weeks: lorundrostat 50 mg QD, lorundrostat 50 mg QD at week six based on defined criteria or placebo.
-The primary endpoint of the trial will be change in office measured systolic BP at week twelve from baseline for active cohorts versus placebo.
-Topline data from this trial is anticipated in the second half of 2025.
+Subjects are then randomized into three cohorts and treated for twelve weeks: lorundrostat 50 mg QD, lorundrostat 50 mg QD, and an option to titrate to 100 mg QD at week six based on defined criteria or placebo.
+Following our discussion with the FDA about the analysis plan for Launch-HTN, the primary endpoint of the trial was changed to the assessment of automated office measured systolic BP from baseline for active cohorts versus placebo at six weeks, with the results pooled for all subjects on 50 mg QD.
+The initial primary endpoint of the trial was change in office measured systolic BP at week twelve from baseline for active cohorts versus placebo.
+Enrollment is ahead of schedule, and topline data from this trial are anticipated to be available in the second half of 2025.